 Will the lectures be recorded and available to watch online?

 CS107 is typically offered by SCPD only one quarter per year, as dictated by industry demand for the online offering.
-In academic year 2017-18, spring quarter is scheduled to be recorded; the other quarters are not.
+In academic year 2018-19, autumn quarter is scheduled to be recorded; the other quarters are not.
 SCPD may keep lecture recordings from a prior quarter accessible, but we don't recommend you make a habit of relying on these as their continued availability is uncertain and they may not be a good match for the current quarter's coverage.

 Lecture is an important part of the course and students find it most effective when they can join us in person.
 (An ode to "did I miss anything?")
 My earnest recommendation is that you wait or re-arrange your schedule to permit your full participation in all of your courses.
 Enrolling in conflicting courses is disallowed by university policy.
 We don't police your schedule to reject conflicts, but this does not mean we encourage or enable it.
 CS107 will not offer any alternate or makeup exams so you must arrange to be present for our scheduled midterm and final exams.
 If you've got an unresolvable conflict with lectures or exams, holding off on 107 shouldn't be catastrophic--- we are offering the class every quarter, so you have lots of other chances without much delay!